 This is [MY NAME] and I’m calling from [CITY, STATE].

-I’m calling because thousands of people seeking safety in the United States are at risk of being sent back into danger.
-Asylum seekers are being turned away and treated like criminals.
-People fleeing violence should not be detained or turned away.
+I’m calling because thousands of people fleeing extreme violence and seeking safety in the United States are being sent back into danger.
+Asylum seekers are being turned away, detained, and treated like criminals.

 Seeking safety is not a crime.
 The US must not send people back to places where their lives are at risk.